-'''

 :set cmp -0 0

-'''

-generated Haskell programs are compiled.
+ghc opts Define additional options passed to the Glasgow Haskell Compiler (GHC) when the generated Haskell programs are compiled.
 Many options necessary to compile Curry programs are already set (you can see them by setting the verbosity level to 2 or greater).
 One has to be careful when providing additional options.
 For instance, in the default global installation of KiCS2, libraries are pre-compiled so that inconsistencies might occur if compilation options might be changed.